huaweicloud/huaweicloud-fpga/fp1/README.md

 ### Uploading and Registration

 You can upload a .bin file and generate the registration ID based on the APIs and the uploading and registration tools provided by the FAC services.
-For details, see the sections "AEI_Register.cfg Configuration Description" and "AEI_Register.sh Operation Instructions" in the [usr_prj0 Compilation Guide](./hardware/vivado_design/user/usr_prj0/prj/README.md).
+For details, see sections "AEI_Register.cfg Configuration Description" and "AEI_Register.sh Operation Instructions" in [usr_prj0 Compilation Guide](./hardware/vivado_design/user/usr_prj0/prj/README.md).

 <a id="sec-4-5" name="sec-4-5"></a>